brunameloo/brunameloo/README.md

 As a daughter of two generations of local market owners, I have always learned about serving people by meeting their needs with my work.

-The combination of these two massive experiences guided me to the UX/UI Design and Front-End Development fields.
+The combination of these two massive experiences guided me to the <strong>UX/UI Design</strong> and <strong>Front-End Development</strong> fields.

 I'm currently in a career transition to this tech area in which I have been finding my thing.
 My goal is to act with a human-centered approach, helping create features that will meet this generation's challenges and bring their dreams to life with my skills.

-I am looking forward to the opportunities!
+<strong>I am looking forward to the opportunities!</strong>

 ### Main Technologies